xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/user-interface/index.md

 date = 2024-01-02T23:03:11-08:00
 lastmod = 2024-01-02
 description = 'Creating '
-tags = ["website", "ui", "hugo"] showDateUpdated = true draft = false
+tags = ["website", "ui", "hugo", "themes"] showDateUpdated = true draft = false
 +++

-This article will explain how to use hugo to create your own website with awesome templates.
+This article will explain, how to use *hugo* to create your own website with awesome themes.

 ## Installing Hugo and initial setup

-Now that you have your wesbite server up and running with a webpage, lets make the website awesome.
+Now that you have your wesbite server up and running with a webpage, lets make the website more awesome.

 ### Resources and steps to setup your website.